 Oh, Hanukkah — I adore you.
 Always have.
 Even as a kid, I drew to the warmth of the hanukiyah (holiday menorah) as though to a cozy fireplace.
 Little did I know I was tapping into the very heart of the holiday.
+And that is the inspiration for this simple and hearty make-ahead Hanukkah dinner menu.

 We may have heard the story of Hanukkah countless times: the victory of Judah and the Maccabees against Syrian-Greek rule; rededication of the temple; and the mythical bit of oil that kept the temple lamp burning for eight days.
 (That oil is why we eat fried foods like latkes, donuts, and other fried pastries to mark the occasion.)